Describing Places ESL Activities, Games and Worksheets

 ESL Describing Places Game - Vocabulary: Gap-fill, Guessing - Pair Work - Pre-intermediate (A2) - 25 minutes

-Here is a useful describing countries game to help students practice vocabulary for describing places.
-In two groups, students work together to complete descriptions of countries with words from a box.
+Here is a fun describing countries game to help students practice vocabulary for describing places.
+In two groups, students complete descriptions of countries with words from a box.
 Next, students pair up with someone from the other group.
-Students then take turns reading out a description to their partner, who chooses a country from a box on their worksheet that they think matches the description.
+Students then take turns reading each description to their partner, who has one chance to guess the country by choosing one from a box on their worksheet that they think matches the description.
 If the country is correct, the student puts a tick in the box next to the sentence.
-It is then the other student's turn to read out a description.
 The student with the most correct guesses at the end of the game wins.

 Guess the Country Preview